-College is expensive!
-Which means a lot of students have to take out student loans to complete their degree.
+Paying for college is expensive!
+Which means a lot of students end up with student loan debt to complete their degree.
 Recent grads fret the thought of having to pay back their student debt and fear that their loan history may negatively affect their credit.
 But don’t worry!
 We’ll break it down for you.
 This guide helps explain the relationship between student loans and credit.

 There’s no one single way student loans affect your credit.
 As long as you’re current on your student loan payments, it may even work in your favor.
 While on-time payments could have a positive impact on your credit score, late payments or no payments at all, have the reverse effect.